klausfrieler/EDT/README.md

 ### Testing a participant

 The `EDT_standalone()` function is designed for real data collection.
 In particular, the participant doesn't receive feedback during this version.
+Per default, the aMEDT is used.
+Setting the parameter `adaptive` to `FALSE` will run the  static version (sMEDT).

 ``` r
 # Load the EDT package